The overhead shot camera angle is one of the most interesting and specialized of all the camera angles...!

-It is also called the "Bird's-Eye" view, "Raised" or "Elevated" shot.
+It is also called the "Bird's-Eye" view, "Raised" or "Elevated" shot or the "God shot".
 It's not just a high angle shot… In this angle the scene is shown from almost directly (or directly) above the subject.

 The overhead shot camera angle view is a different and somewhat "unnatural" point of view for the audience.

 It puts the viewer in a position where he's looking down on the action and things as if he were a bird, in a plane or just somewhere in the sky.
 It's obviously not where they would be normally if looking at a scene!